concept-not-found/spec-check/specification.md

 # `spec-check` specification

 This is a `spec-check` report which is also an executable specification for `spec-check`.
+The test will:

+-   strip this document of ``✅ `spec-check`ed``
-The test will strip this document of ``✅ `spec-check`ed`` and `❌ Error: ...`, then run `spec-check --report specification-report.md specification-input.md`.
+-   strip this document of `❌ Error: ...`
+-   run `spec-check --report specification-report.md add=test/add.js specification-input.md`

 The result should be identical to this document.

 ## non js/javascript code blocks